symphonylyh/3D/Completion3D/notes/completion_guide.md

 Update pip requirements:

 * pprint is built-in python library, remove it from pip list
-* although pytorch > 1.4.0 is required, we force to use 1.8.0
+* although pytorch > 1.4.0 is required, we force to use 1.8.0.
+And conda is preferred, so we remove it from pip list. pip install torch has many issues with missing headers, etc.

 On Windows: